HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 ---

-This is great, but there's one hitch... the new notion of isomorhpism might be very complicated!
+This is great, but there's one hitch... the localized category might be extremely complicated!
 Indeed, it's possible that we end up with a _proper class_ of arrows between two objects, even if $\mathcal{C}$ started out locally small.
-Moreover, since the new isomorphism relation is so complicated, it becomes unwieldy to do computations in this category (for instance, computing limits and colimits).
+Moreover, since arrows in the localized category are so hard to get our hands on, it becomes unwieldy to do computations in this category (for instance, computing limits and colimits).

 It would be really nice if we had some way to reign in this localization